Sports Betting Lines Explained

 Here are the steps on how to read betting lines for different kinds of wagers:

-• Determine the type of betting line (American, fractional, or decimal)
+• Determine the type of odds (American, fractional, or decimal)

 • Make a selection